douglasag17/real-time-data-to-snowflake/README.md

 ![architecture](/images/architecture.png)

 ## Project Description
-This is a Data Engineering end to end project meant to demonstrate how to unlock real-time insights from a transactional database.
+This is a Data Engineering end-to-end project demonstrating how to unlock real-time insights from a transactional database.

-Unlocking real-time insights requires a streaming architecture that’s continuously ingesting, processing, and provisioning data in real time.
+Unlocking real-time insights requires a streaming architecture that continuously ingests, processes, and provisions data in streaming.
 This is where Kafka (Confluent) comes into play.
-Finally, a data warehouse like Snowflake comes in handy to run your analytical queries and dashboards from where you can extract insights.
+Finally, a data warehouse like Snowflake comes in handy to run your analytical queries and dashboards from where you can extract insights

 ### Why Streaming data pipelines?
 Analyzing the events in real-time ​as opposed to batch ​gives the flexibility to see outcomes as they occur or in a windowed fashion depending on the consuming application.